bnb-chain/bnb-chain.github.io/docs/learn/consensus.md

 ## Infrastructure Components

-1. **Binance Chain**.
+1. **Beacon Chain**.
 It is responsible for holding the staking function to determine validators of BSC through independent election, and the election workflow are performed via staking procedure.
 2. **BSC validators**.
 Validators are responsible for validating transactions and generating blocks, ensuring the network’s security and the consistency of the ledger.
 In return, they receive rewards from the gas consumption of transactions.
 3. **Staking dApps on BSC(also named as system contract)**.
 There are several genesis contracts to help implement staking on BSC.
 Six classification groups of them:
     - **Light client contract**.
-It is a watcher of distributed consensus process implemented by contract that only validates the consensus algorithm of Binance Chain.
+It is a watcher of distributed consensus process implemented by contract that only validates the consensus algorithm of Beacon Chain.
     - **Cross Chain Contract**.
 It is the cross chain communication layer.
 It will verify the sequence and merkle proof of a cross chain package.
     - **BSCValidatorSet contract**.
-It is a watcher of validators change of BSC on Binance Chain.
+It is a watcher of validators change of BSC on Beacon Chain.
 It will apply the validator set change for BSC.
 It also stores rewarded gas fee of blocking for validators, and distribute revenue to validators when receiving cross chain package of validatorSet change.
     - **System Reward contract**.
 The incentive mechanism for relayers to maintain system contracts.
 They will get rewards from system reward contract.
     - **Liveness Slash Contract**.
 The liveness of BSC relies on validator set can produce blocks timely when it is their turn.
 Validators can miss their turns due to any reason.
 This instability of the operation will hurt the performance of the network and introduce more non-deterministic into the system.
 This contract responsible for recording the missed blocking metrics of each validator.
 Once the metrics are above the predefined threshold, the blocking reward for validator will not be relayed to BC for distribution but shared with other better validators.
     - **Other contracts**.
-The BSC may take advantage of powerful governance of Binance Chain, for example, propose to change a parameter of system contracts.
+The BSC may take advantage of powerful governance of Beacon Chain, for example, propose to change a parameter of system contracts.

-Staking and Governance on Binance Chain is at a higher layer upon consensus.
+Staking and Governance on Beacon Chain is at a higher layer upon consensus.
 As for Relayer, it is a standalone process and is open about how to implement it.
 The detail of them will not be included in this doc.

 This doc only focus on the **BSC validators** and **Staking dApps** on BSC parts which are more closely to consensus engine.